secretstartups/handbook/finance/procurement/index.html.md

 ### Security Review: 4-14 Days
 - This activity cannot begin until **after** the supplier completes the security/privacy questionnaire and supplies their security documentation.
 Oftentimes, it can take a week for the supplier to respond and complete the requested materials.
 The SLA begins once that is completed.
-- Time before this activity can begin, is entirely dependent upon the suppliers response time and maturity of security protocols.
+- Time before this activity can begin is entirely dependent upon the supplier's response time and maturity of security protocols.
 - [Security Third Party Risk Management](https://about.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management.html) review is required for: All SaaS purchases, and other purchase types where the supplier will have access to orange and/or red data (excluding field marketing events).
 - **TIP:** To increase speed of approval, upload any security compliance documentation (such as the SOC-2 report) to the Coupa Request and notify your supplier contact they will be receiving a request from  ZenGRC for completion ASAP.